 Divorce Attorney in Humble, Texas

-The Office of Patricia Billings combines skill with sensitivity to guide you through the entire legal process of your divorce.
+Billings Law combines skill with sensitivity to guide you through the entire legal process of your divorce.
 We work hard to resolve cases quickly and efficiently so that you can begin to move forward with your life without further emotional or financial damage.
 Although we try to achieve your desired outcome without resorting to litigation, we have consistently achieved excellent results when litigation becomes necessary.

 In addition to handling child custody issues the Law Office of Patricia Billings handles the following issues related to marriage and divorce: